Liyuan-Lin/Liyuan/_pages/about.md

 -  Actuarial Science; Dependence and Risk Aggregation; Quantitative Risk Management; Stochastic Control

 ## News

-- It is my great honor to accept The James C. Hickman Scholar Doctoral Stipend from SOA and The Sir EJ prize from IFOA.
+- It is my great honor to receive the Statistical Society of Canada's Pierre Robillard Award from the Statistical Society of Canada.
+This award recognizes the best PhD thesis written in the fields of probability or statistics and defended at a Canadian university in 2024.

 - I received the Graduate Research Excellence award from the Faculty of Mathematics, University of Waterloo.
 I am honored to be the first Actuarial Science student to receive this award in three years.

+- It is my great honor to accept The James C. Hickman Scholar Doctoral Stipend from SOA and The Sir EJ prize from IFOA.

 ## Contact Me